LoganGrant1999/startup/README.md

 # HTML Deliverable
 For this deliverable, I built out the structure of my application using HTML.

 - [x] **HTML Pages**: My application contains 3 HTML pages.
 There is a login page where users can create an account or login.
 It also contains a description of FanVote.
-There is a predictions page where users can see upcoming games, a prediction streak leaderboard, their account name, a navigation menu, a sports picture banner, and they can place their votes for who they think will win each game.
-There is also an account page where users can see their prediction history, the email they registered their account with, another sports banner picture, and a navigation menu.
+There is a predictions page where users can see upcoming games, a prediction streak leaderboard, their account name, a navigation menu, a basketball picture banner, and they can place their votes for who they think will win each game.
+There is also an account page where users can see their prediction history, the email they registered their account with, another basketball banner picture, and a navigation menu.
 - [x] **HTML Tags**: All three pages use html tags properly, including BODY, NAV, MAIN, HEADER, FOOTER.
 - [x] **Links**: The login page automatically links to the predictions page.
 There is a navigation menu on the predictions and accounts pages that links to the home/login page, the predictions page, and the accounts page.
 I've also included a link to my GitHub repository at the bottom of each page.
 - [x] **Text**: Each of the prediction choices is represented by a textual description.
 There is also a textual description of what FanVote is on the login page.
-- [x] **Third Party Service Calls**: Each image of an upcoming game is a placeholder of a third-party service call that will be used to populate upcoming sports games to be voted on from [SportsRadar](https://developer.sportradar.com/getting-started/docs/coverage-information).
+- [x] **Third Party Service Calls**: Each image of an upcoming game is a placeholder of a third-party service call that will be used to populate upcoming NBA games to be voted on from [the Sports DB](https://www.thesportsdb.com/).
-- [x] **Images**: There are 2 different sports banner images, one on the predictions page and one on the account page.
+- [x] **Images**: There are 2 different Basketball banner images, one on the predictions page and one on the account page.
 - [x] **DB/Login**: An input box and submit button are provided for login.
 The prediction history on the account page represents data pulled from the database and displayed to the user.
 - [x] **WebSocket**: The leaderboard on the predictions page shows where a WebSocket will be used to show a leaderboard in real time of the longest correct prediction streaks.